Archivoraptor

 Arc'teryx Sphene Jacket

-Why Choose the Arc'teryx Sphene Jacket?
+Why Choose the Sphene Jacket?

 The Arc'teryx Sphene Jacket is specifically designed for backcountry skiers and snowboarders who require lightweight performance without compromising protection.
 This is a very lightweight shell made from GORE-TEX Pro 3L fabric.
 Its athletic fit and e3D patterning ensure unrestricted movement.
 I sized up to an L, not for layering or movement, but because I prefer my snowboard shells to be a little baggy.
 This jacket features great additions, such as a helmet-compatible StormHood, powder skirt, and water-tight zippers, which are nice to have on the mountain.
 Designed with a minimalist approach but packed with tons of features to keep me comfortable all day.